We realize you probably have many questions and therefore the following information has been developed to guide you through caring for your child.

 Vomiting: A small amount of spitting up after eating is normal in infants.
 If this pattern becomes progressive with more frequent spitting up, larger amounts of spit up, or more forceful vomiting the infant should be seen for evaluation.

 Umbilical Cord: Your newborn should not be immersed in water until the cord has fallen off and the navel healed.
 This should occur within a few weeks.
-Each time you change the baby's diaper use a cotton ball soaked with alcohol to clean the cord until it separates.
 Occasionally a small amount of blood will appear when the cord separates.
 This is not of any concern unless the bleeding is substantial or prolonged.
 Do not attempt to remove the cord yourself.

 Skin: The skin is often dry and flaky and subject to many nonspecific rashes that come and go over the first few months of life.
 Erythema Toxicum is a common rash in the newborn period that appears as small yellow bumps surrounded by a red area about the size of a dime.
 The rash looks similar to an insect bite but is harmless and goes away by itself.
 Milia are small white bumps over the nose and may appear elsewhere on the face.
 They are unopened skin pores, and will resolve in 1 to 2 months.
 We do not usually recommend using a lot of creams or lotions on a newborn's skin.
 These agents usually cause more irritation to the sensitive skin of the newborn.
 No special treatment is necessary.
 "Stork bites" are flat pink birthmarks appearing on the forehead, upper lip, eyelids, and the back of the neck.
 The vast majority of these birthmarks disappear by themselves within two years.
 Mongolian spots occur on the lower back as a bluish-gray flat area varying greatly in size in infants with a darker complexion.
 Most fade away by 2 to 3 years of age.